 Abstract

-Importance: Despite substantial research effort to identify effective pain relieving interventions, there has been no systematic review that compares all available interventions.
+Importance: Despite substantial research effort to identify effective interventionsto reduce pain associated with retinopathy of prematurity eye exams in preterm infants, there has been no systematic review that compares all available interventions.

 Evidence Review: Systematic review and network meta-analysisMEDLINE, Embase, Cochrane CENTRAL, Web of Science, and the WHO ICTRP (2004-Feb 2017).
-Interventions intended to provide pain relief and could include pharmacological, non-pharmacological, multisensory, or procedural modifications (e.g. the use of widefield digital retina imaging)were included.
-Abstract and title screen, full-text screening, and data extraction, were conducted independently by two reviewers.
-The primary outcomewaspainin during the exam period (pain reactivity) with pain following the exam (pain regulation) and adverse events as secondary outcomes.
+Interventions intended to provide pain relief that could involve pharmacological, non-pharmacological, multisensory, or procedural modifications (e.g. the use of wide-field digital retina imaging)were included.
+Abstract and title screen, full-text screening, and data extraction were conducted independently by two reviewers.
+The primary outcomewaspainduring the exam period (pain reactivity) with pain following the exam (pain regulation) and adverse events as secondary outcomes.

 Results:Twenty four studies were eligible for inclusion, with 16 studies (N = 966) included in meta-analysis of the primary outcome.
 Interventions combining a topical anesthetic with sweet taste and an adjunct intervention (e.g. non-nutritive sucking) had the highest probability of being the optimal treatment, but differences between the top two treatments were small (Sweet taste multisensory + topical anesthetic vs. Sweet taste + topical anesthetic mean difference = -0.21; 95% credible interval -2.97 to 2.49).
 Heterogeneity was moderate in the pain reactivity phase and large in the regulation phase.
 Secondary outcomes were sparsely reported (2-4 studies, N = 90-248) but generally supported sweet tasting solutions with or without additional adjunct interventions as optimal.

-Conclusions and relevance:Multisensory interventions are likely optimal treatments for reducing pain from eye exams in preterm infants, but showed only small improvements over the use of sweet taste with a topical anesthetic.
+Conclusions and relevance:While the benefit is small, the addition of a multisensory intervention to sweet taste and topical anesthetic agents is likely the optimal treatment for reducing pain from eye exams in preterm infants compared to all other interventions.
 No interventions were effective in absolute terms, with the majority of babies expected to experience moderate to severe pain regardless of intervention.
-Future research should focus on identifying entirely novel strategies including assessment of whether screening procedures can be modified without sacrificing screening program effectiveness.
+Future research should focus on identifying novel strategies including assessment of whether screening procedures can be modified without sacrificing screening program effectiveness.

 Background

-Preterm neonatesare at higher risk for pain exposures, which have been associated with numerous short and long-term sequelae including altered cortical development and changes in response to later pain1,2.
-Retinopathy of prematurity (RoP) is a potentially serious disease that arises from the immature vasculature of the preterm retina3 which If left untreated can result in blindness.
-Current guidelines recommend that infants born less than 30 weeks receive eye serial eye exams until their retina reach maturity3.
-This procedure is widely recognized as being painful, with neonates showing both immediate pain behaviors and prolongedphysiological arousal4.
+Retinopathy of prematurity (RoP) is a potentially serious disease that arises from the immature vasculature of the preterm retina3 which if left untreated can result in blindness.
+Current guidelines recommend that infants born less than 30 weeks receive eye serial eye exams (sometimes as often as weekly) until their retina reach maturity3.
+This procedure is widely recognized as being painful, with neonates showing both immediate pain behaviors and prolongedphysiological arousal4.RoP examinations are one of many medially indicated painful procedures that preterm neonates endure, with average exposure of up to 12 procedures per day during hospitalization in the Neonatal intensive care unit (NICU)( Cruz, 2016) .
+This highpain exposurehasbeen associated with numerous short and long-term sequelae including altered cortical development and changes in response to later pain1,2.
+Thus, determining optimal ways to reduce pain associated with painful medical procedures is of outmost importance in the aim to ensure optimal outcomes for these vulnerable newborns.

 Methods to reduce the pain associated with RoP eye examinationinclude pharmacological, non-pharmacological, and procedural modification interventions4.
 The plurality of approaches makes a direct comparison of all interventions unfeasible without a large multi-centre trial.
 As a result, despite the topic being the subject of at least three recent reviews4–6, it has not been possible to provide a statistically derived estimate of the most effective treatment.
 The purpose of this systematic review will be to combine all existing randomized trials of pain-relieving interventions for RoP exams using network meta-analysis to allow for comparison of direct and indirect evidence.